-Prime Video's launch brings with it some absolute bangers that might have flown under your radar; from the gorgeous American Gods to the spine-tingling Lore, these are our top picks.
+Prime Video's library offers some absolute bangers that might have flown under your radar; from the gorgeous American Gods to the spine-tingling Lore, these are our top picks.

 Rejoice binge-watchers!
-Amazon Prime has finally reached Australian shores so there's no better time to take advantage of Amazon's streaming service.
+Amazon Prime is available on Australian shores and free with a Prime subscription, so there's no better time to take advantage of Amazon's streaming service.
 You'll soon feel like a kid in a candy shop, overwhelmed by sweets that will send you square-eyed.
 Here's what we recommend you gorge on first...

 Need more TV?

 |30-DAYS FREE: Sign up to Amazon Prime Video's free trial today|

 The top 14 shows on Amazon Prime Video

 - Sneaky Pete